MultiPoolMiner/MultiPoolMiner/README.md

         "ZeroCoin"
       ]
     }
-Note: Only the pools ending in ...-Coin expose the coin name in their API.
+Note: Only the pools ending in ...-Coin expose all coin names in their API.
+Check the web dashboard / pools to see which pools expose which values.

+#### ExcludeCurrencySymbol per pool [DGB, LTC, ZEC etc.]
+Exclude selected currency symbol from being mined at the specified pool.

+E.g. To NOT mine DGB & LTC at Zpool:

+    "Zpool-Coin": {
+      "ExcludeCurrencySymbol":  [
+        "DGB",
+        "LTC"
+      ]
+    }
+Note: Only the pools ending in ...-Coin expose all currency symbols in their API.
+Check the web dashboard / pools to see which pools expose which values.

 #### ExcludeRegion per pool
 Do not use the pool endpoints in select regions.
 This may be useful when a pool has a problem with its endpoints in some regions, e.g. https://bitcointalk.org/index.php?topic=472510.msg51637436#msg51637436.